In Conversation: Lucas Maassen & Margriet Craens

 What are you focusing on right now?

 LM: Holiday!
 Swimming, cycling, cooking, walking the dog.
-For work, I’m focusing on engraving objects and painting.
+For work, I’m focusing on engraving tin objects and painting blue stripes on styrofoam.

 MC: I’m focused on creating a new menu for our bar and preparing for Dutch Design Week in Eindhoven.